Tomori Kusunoki

 Tomori Kusunoki (楠木ともり, Kusunoki Tomori) is a Japanese voice actress and singer who is currently affiliated with the Sony Music Artists agency.
 She made her voice acting debut in 2017 and in the same year, she was cast in her first main role as Kirara, the heroine of the Japanese mobile game Kirara Fantasia.
 She has also been cast in main roles in Märchen Mädchen, Love Live!
-Nijigasaki High School Idol Club, Sword Art Online Alternative Gun Gale Online and Chainsaw Man.
+Nijigasaki High School Idol Club, Sword Art Online Alternative: Gun Gale Online, Deca-Dence, The Misfit of Demon King Academy, Chainsaw Man, and Zom 100: Bucket List of the Dead.
 In 2019, she won the Best New Actress Award with Manaka Iwami, Coco Hayashi, Rina Honnizumi, and Kaede Hondo.